forestdb/forestdb.org/MAINTENANCE.md

   also `little-trees.md` (see below)
 - no status: 0.
 The `stub` status was removed entirely (index template, legend, search.json, README) once the last stubs were resolved.

+Primary category counts: Language and Pragmatics 98; Graphical Models and Causality 25; Probability and Bayesian Data Analysis 20; Bayesian Nonparametrics 19; Agents, Games, and Social Reasoning 16; Regression and Statistical Learning 11; Time Series and Stochastic Processes 10; Scientific and Physical Models 9; Program Induction and Concept Learning 6.

 ## `static` pages (all by design)